Ben-Chapman/EVFinder-API/README.md

 available EV inventory for all electric and plug-in hybrid vehicles currently on the market.

+This repo contains the backend API services for the EV Finder.

 ## How can I help?

 There's a variety of ways to help out: